How to Write an Effective Grant Proposal Cover Letter

 - For the inside address (goes at the top of the letter) use the foundation or corporate contact person's name and title, followed by the funding source's name, address, city, state, and zip code.
-Double check this information with a telephone call or an email.
+Double-check this information with a telephone call or an email.
 Such information changes frequently, so make sure you have the current name and address.
-Additionally, when you submit an electronic grant application, you may not know a particular name.

 - In your salutation, use "Dear" plus the personal title (Mr., Ms., Mrs., Dr., Messrs., etc.), followed by the last name.
 It is critical that you address the letter to a particular person.
 Call the foundation or corporate office to make sure you have the right person and the correct personal title.
 These details may seem unimportant, but they do matter.

 - Your first paragraph should be short and focused.
-Introduce your organization (its legal name) and tell the funder how much money you are requesting and why.
+Introduce your organization (its legal name, which will be your corporate name) and tell the funder how much money you are requesting and why.
 Include a sentence or two about what your organization does, and then include one research-based point that shows there is a need for what your organization does.

 - Write one or two more brief paragraphs.
 State your project's purpose and how it fits with the funder's mission or funding priorities.
 Include the fact that your board of directors fully supports the project.